-The presence of an underlying condition significantly increases the risk of hospitalisation and severe disease as outlined in Table 5a.2.
-From the analysis of pooled data reported by 10 EU/EEA countries between 3 August 2020 and 3 October 2021, the presence of an underlying condition among children aged 5-11 years is associated with about 12 times higher odds of hospitalisation and 19 times higher odds or of ICU admission.
+The presence of an underlying condition as listed in Table 5a.2 significantly increased the risk of hospitalisation and severe disease.
+From the analysis of pooled data reported by 10 EU/EEA countries between 3 August 2020 and 3 October 2021 (during the Delta period), the presence of an underlying condition among children aged 5-11 years was associated with about 12 times higher odds of hospitalisation and 19 times higher odds or of ICU admission.
 However, the majority (78%) of hospitalised children of this age had no reported underlying medical condition.

-Multisystem Inflammatory Syndrome in Children (MIS-C) is a rare but serious disorder related to prior SARS-CoV-2 infection, in which different organs can become inflamed, including the heart, lungs, kidneys, brain, skin, eyes and gastrointestinal organs.
+Multisystem Inflammatory Syndrome in Children (MIS-C) is a rare but serious hyperinflammatory syndrome related to prior SARS-CoV-2 infection, in which different organs can become inflamed, including the heart, lungs, kidneys, brain, skin, eyes and gastrointestinal organs.